Yotanka & Emperor SWL

 and never miss the news!

-Being aware of the injustice of colonialism from a very young age, he developed a strong empathy for Indigenous people, especially those of North America and the African diaspora, with whom he built some deep ties.
+Being aware of the injustice of colonialism from a very young age, he developed a strong empathy for North America's First Nations and the African diaspora, with whom he built some deep ties.
 In his music he shares his views about those situations, as well as topics like environment, terrorism, rape, spirituality and other subject that might be taboo, but that still needs to be discussed.
 He firmly believes that music is one of the best vehicle to address those questions.

 Known to the Montreal local Reggae scene since 2005, Yotanka was less active on the forefront in the passed few years.
 He took a step back to work on his art, as well as to learn more about business management and the music industry.
 He founded Holy Hills Productions and got a Music Business Administration degree from Trebas Institute.